 It should come as no surprise to incoming expats that Koreans take education very seriously.
 Foreign and International Schools in Seoul are no exception.
 Education and proper schooling are held in the highest regard for Koreans, and this pressure to succeed academically might be difficult to adjust to for students who aren’t used to longer school hours and intense academic competition amongst students.

 International School vs Foreign School

-Looking through the list of school available in Korea, one might wonder if there is a difference between an “international” school and a “foreign” one.
-The difference between the two lies in the number of expats/foreigners that the school is required to have in their student demographic at all given times.
+Looking through the list of schools available in Korea, one might wonder if there is a difference between an “international” school and a “foreign” one.
+The difference between the two lies in the expats to foreigners ratio that the school is required to have in their student demographic at all given times.

-Each school has a slightly different interpretation of what it means to be a “foreigner,” with conditions that range from country of citizenship, amount of time spent overseas, and nationality of parents/guardians.
+Each school has a slightly different interpretation of what it means to be a “foreigner,” with conditions that range from the country of citizenship, the amount of time spent overseas, to the nationality of parents/guardians.
 However, even with these limitations, most foreign and international schools in Seoul or anywhere in Korea have an extremely high ethnically Korean population.

 Admissions & Documents to Prepare Before Coming to Korea

 Each school has different documents and paperwork that it requires in the application process.
 Typically, foreign and international schools in Seoul will require copies of the student’s passport, transcript, birth certificate, and standardized test scores.
 In addition, the enrollment process might differ a great deal based on the age of the student.

 For example, while a sophomore in high school will have to send in their academic transcript, a first grader might not have to undergo the same requirement.
 Some schools also require an on-site test and interview before officially admitting their students.
 Waiting lists are also common amongst well-established and more competitive schools.